- dutch healthcare insurance

-You may obtain dental care from a dentist or a centre for special dentistry.
+You may obtain dental care from a dentist (whether or not working in a centre for special dentistry).
 You may also obtain certain dental care from the following care providers:

 - a dental surgeon for surgical dental assistance of a specialist nature.

-- a dental prosthetitist to make and fit removable (complete) dentures.
-For care by a dental prosthetitist you need a referral from a dentist.
+- a dental prosthetitist to make and fit removable (complete) dentures;

 An oral hygienist may only provide the following care: preventive oral care (all M codes), non-complex periodontal assistance (T11, T12, T22, T31 to T33, T41 to T43, T60, T61, T91 to T93, T96), performing simple fillings (V30, V35, V40, V50, V71, V72, V81, V82, V91, V92) and anaesthetic (A10 and A15).

 An anti-snoring device (MRD) may only be measured up, made and fitted by a dentist or dental surgeon who is registered with the Dutch Society of Dental Sleep Medicine (Nederlandse Vereniging voor Tandheelkundige Slaapgeneeskunde (NVTS).

 Use our Care Guide to find a (contracted) care provider near you.

 You will require our prior written permission for the following treatments:

 - all care that falls under special dentistry;

 - dental replacement care with non-plastic materials if you are under 23 years old;